ch0ripain/debugging-react-app/README.md

 ```
 > [!TIP]
 > Enabling Strict Mode is especially useful in development, as it helps catch subtle bugs and ensures that your code follows React's best practices.
-## Conclusion 📝

-These four methods, combined with your programming logic and debugging experience, will make code troubleshooting faster and more efficient.
-Additionally, they’ll give you a deeper understanding of your app.

 ---